Lightweight Ads for Android Apps

 Once the SDK has been added, we must update our Android Manifest with a few permissions and a default Ads activity that can be launched.

 The Google Mobile Ads Lite SDK requires the Internet and Access Network State permissions to work correctly.
 We can add these with the following assembly level attributes:

 Or, we can add them directly inside the Android Manifest manually.
-We can find our Android Manifest source under the Properties folder in Visual Studio or Xamarin Studio.
+We can find our Android Manifest source under the Properties folder in Visual Studio or Visual Studio for Mac.